M-Hisham/Estimating-slicing-effect-on-spinal-MNs/README.md

 * Files are written in hoc & Python.
 * Requires Python2.7
-* Run the simulations on the  [NEURON simulator](https://neuron.yale.edu/neuron/what_is_neuron) platform
+* Run the simulations on the  [NEURON simulator](https://neuron.yale.edu/neuron/what_is_neuron) platform *update*: Python 3, can be used after converting the files using 2to3 (https://docs.python.org/3/library/2to3.html)

 ## Requirments:
 1. [Install](https://www.neuron.yale.edu/neuron/static/py_doc/programming/python.html) the neuron simulator with Python 2.7